scotthibbs/FDLog_Enhanced/README.md

 	believe prefix check only returns first prefix in the log.
 		Actually there is a note in the code from Alan Biocca to fix this as foreign callsigns are not supported properly.
+	Fix requiring full text of "IN-Indiana" for our section entry, try abbreviation instead

 Enhancement #